benjavalero/replacer/replacer-backend/technical-design.md

 ## TODO: OPTIMIZATION

 - [ ] After 1-Mar-2020 the _page-articles_ dumps will be generated both in multi-stream mode but in different ways (cf. <https://phabricator.wikimedia.org/T239866>).
 We should check if any of them is read/parsed faster.
+- [ ] Research how to enable/disable replacement/immutable finders by language
+- [ ] Optimize regex for all replacement/immutable finders
+- [ ] Research to return the immutables as a stream or iterator.
+Research also the immutables more commonly applied in order to give them some kind of priority.
+- [ ] Performance tests to run replacement finders in parallel
+- [ ] Check if it is worth to store the replacement type as an enumerate